China retaliates by arresting Americans

 A U.S. official said the timing of the arrests coincided with the arrest of a Chinese official in New York on visa fraud charges.
 The detentions in Jiangsu appear to be a Cold War-style hostage-taking, the official said.

-The China Horizon website says Mr. Harlan has taught English in China since 2002, and noted that Ms. Peterson has spent the past eight years in and out of China.
+The China Horizon website says Mr. Harlan has taught English in China since 2002 and notes that Ms. Peterson has spent the past eight years in and out of China.
 China has used detentions of foreign nationals in the past in response to arrests of Chinese officials overseas.

 For example, as many as 11 Canadians were arrested in China on questionable criminal charges following the Dec.
 1 arrest by Canadian authorities of Meng Wanzhou, chief financial officer of Huawei Technologies.